nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_example_Nadav.md

 Note 2:	If a file's location isn't specified explicitly, that file is in the root directory
 		of the project.

+Note 3: Do not push to the remote github repo before adding "secrets.yml" to the .gitignore list (step 10)

 To set up a new Runy on Rails project with postgresql databases: